Read about activities taking place in the Centre for Digital Development.

 Decent digital work project

 CDD is part of a four-way collaboration between the Universities of Cape Town, Manchester, Oxford and Western Cape researching work standards for digital platform labour (Uber, Upwork, etc) in the global South.
-Funded by the UK's Economic and Social Research Council, the 30-month project aims to (i) improve working conditions for digital platform-workers in low- and middle-income countries; (ii) develop a certification scheme designed to set minimum standards for decent work and actively certify platforms through a newly-created "Fairwork Foundation"; and (iii) create a Code of Practice for South African platforms.
+Funded by the UK's Economic and Social Research Council and Germany's GIZ, the four-year project aims to (i) improve working conditions for digital platform-workers in low- and middle-income countries; (ii) develop a certification scheme designed to set minimum standards for decent work and actively certify platforms through a newly-created "Fairwork Foundation"; and (iii) create a Code of Practice for South African platforms.

 Social media analysis research and training (SMART@Manchester)

-Led by CDD's Riza Batista-Navarro, with Richard Heeks as Co-I, the SMART project is analysing social media to inform socio-politico-economic issues.
-Alongside projects to analyse customer engagement of energy companies, and influences on election outcomes, Richard and Riza will be collaborating on research undertaken by Victoria Ikoro to analyse perceptions of digital gig work.
+Led by CDD's Riza Batista-Navarro, with Richard Heeks as Co-I, the SMART project analysed social media to inform socio-politico-economic issues.
+Alongside projects to analyse customer engagement of energy companies, and influences on election outcomes, Richard and Riza collaborated on research undertaken by Victoria Ikoro to analyse perceptions of digital gig work.

-This will look particularly at the concerns of digital gig workers in light of the "decent digital work" agenda, including comparisons between global North and South, and male and female workers.
+This looked particularly at the concerns of digital gig workers in light of the "decent digital work" agenda, including comparisons between global North and South, and male and female workers.

 New digital economy papers